 - You will not be able to dramatically alter the appearance of the home without prior approval.
 This might include the paint color.

 Keep in mind there can be a distinction between the words “protective” and “restrictive” You want to make sure you’re not buying into a neighborhood where you will not be able to do what you want to your home!

 Talking with past clients is important so you can get a clear picture of what it’s like to be a customer.
 Make sure you talk with at least two or three past clients before you commit to buying from the builder.

 Take it from someone who has represented over twenty-five builders over their career.
 Builders come with all types of skill sets.
-Do your homework in advance and more than likely you’ll avoid most of the hassles found in new construction.
+Do your homework in advance, and more than likely, you’ll avoid most of the hassles found in new construction.

 Additional Helpful Resources

 - Should I have my own agent when buying a new home – see why having your own representative is key when buying from a builder.